Are you in WA?

 A success fee is typically a percentage added to the final costs.
 For example, under Victorian law if your claim is successful an increase in the costs of up to 25% is permitted as a success fee.
 This 'uplift' is not calculated as a percentage of your settlement money.

-Slater and Gordon offer No Win - No Fee arrangements for all areas of compensation law including asbestos-related diseases, workers claims, compensation claims, motor vehicle claims and medical law claims.
+Slater and Gordon offers No Win - No Fee arrangements for all areas of compensation law including asbestos-related diseases, workers claims, compensation claims, motor vehicle claims and medical law claims.

 The No Win - No Fee arrangement is generally not available in non-compensation claim cases such as family and employment law or commercial litigation.